 42% of respondents say their organization is exploring and considering skills and competency-based hiring approaches

-The research was conducted as a part of Wellspring, a multi-year initiative by the 1EdTech Foundation and IMS to accelerate the adoption of an open technology standards-based education-to-employment ecosystem.
+The research was conducted as a part of Wellspring, a multi-year initiative by the 1EdTech Foundation and 1EdTech to accelerate the adoption of an open technology standards-based education-to-employment ecosystem.
 The Charles Koch Foundation and the Walmart Foundation provide financial support for the Wellspring Initiative.